dentinger/LeagueManager/docs/outstanding_concerns.md

 ### Questions to answer:

 * Is there a way to get around this issue without slowing down the data loading processing?
-* Is there a limit to how much data that can be passed to a single Unwind statement? (i.e  number of json objects passed)
-* If there is a problem encountered during an unwind is everything rolled back or can data be in a partially commited state.

 ## General Questions:
 * Detach Delete:  It appears that a similar deadlock is encountered when trying the query below.
 Is